 Naturally, employees choose companies with progressive DEI.
 Isn’t that a win-win situation for both employees and companies?

-It’s natural that when you hire foreign workers, it increases employee productivity and retention—especially if you are a remote-first workplace.
+It’s natural that when you hire foreign workers, it increases employee productivity across all global timezones and helps with retention too—especially if you are a remote-first workplace.

 With so much on the line, many SMBs are looking to convert independent foreign contractors into full-time foreign employees to tap into this massive opportunity.